Eugene Istomin: Career

 He recorded extensively for Columbia (later Sony Classical), solo works and chamber music.
 As late as 2001, he made the world premiere recording of Paul Paray's Fantaisie for Piano and Orchestra, with the Budapest Symphony Orchestra under Jean-Bernard Pommier.

 He married Marta Montañez Martínez (Marta Casals Istomin), the widow of Pablo Casals, on February 15, 1975.
 She is a former president of the Manhattan School of Music and former artistic director of the Kennedy Center for the Performing Arts in Washington, D.C.
 He moved to Washington in 1980.

 He was an avid reader and book collector and, eventually, attracted the interest of New York publishing magnate, William Jovanovich.
 In 1980, Istomin was hired by Harcourt Brace Jovanovich Publishers to advise the company in the publication of facsimile editions of original editions by Joseph Conrad and Thomas Hardy, among others.

 In the 1980s and 1990s, he toured 30 American cities—largely in the Midwest—in a twelve-ton truck with his own Steinway pianos and piano tuner.
-It was the expression of a lifelong conviction that classical music belonged to the ordinary American.
-In this same vein, he was an ardent fan of the Detroit Tigers baseball team.

 Better known in Europe than in the United States, Eugene Istomin received the French Légion d'honneur in 2001.

 He died of liver cancer in 2003 at his home in Washington.